Linhpengu/SysID_Course/README.md

-# SysID_Course
+# SyscopMSI Course
 ## This course is difficult, but it is fun to follow up.
-It also changed the way that I look at the world as an engineer.
+It also changed how I look at the world as an engineer.
 ## Link of the course: https://www.syscop.de/teaching/ws2024/modelling-and-system-identification
 ## Prof. Moritz Diehl, Jakob Harzer (University of Freiburg)